 The Special Representative of the Secretary-General of the United Nations plays a key facilitating role between Libyan actors towards an inclusive resolution of the Libyan crisis.
 Since June 2017, Ghassan Salamé fulfils this duty.

-- Ghassan Salamé, Special Representative of the UN in Libya and Antonio Guterres, UN Secretary General
+- Ghassan Salamé, Special Representative of the UN in Libya and Antonio Guterres, UN Secretary-General - 17 November 2019

 Thanks to this mediation effort, peace talks have resulted in the inter-Libyan peace agreement of Skhirat (Morocco) in December 2015.
 The UN Security Council supported this agreement through the adoption of resolution 2259.